mosesmbadi/k8s-local-lab/README.md

    openssl dgst -sha256 -hex | sed 's/^.* //'
 ```

-Do the same procedure on `node-02`.
+Do the same procedure on each worker node.

-Now we should have a 3-node Kubernetes cluster running on our local machine:
+Now we should have a 3-node Kubernetes cluster running on our local machine.
+here are some commands you can start with:

 ```sh
 $ vagrant ssh master